 staff and students in these disciplines while simultaneously building

 a sense of community and sustaining the creative spirit.
 The LSO

-presents two free public concerts each year.
+presents two free public concerts each year, but in accordance with Covid-19 guidelines, orchestra concerts will not be held this season.
+Visit LSO Facebook for the latest updates.
 Concert and rehearsal footage as well as interviews with musicians are in the video below:

-was a collaboration with Art and Design Assistant Professor Anne
+was a collaboration with Art and Design Associate Professor Anne

 Mondro and her students from the class Retaining Identity: The Role